 Once they pass the screener, the debtor will be referred to Upsolve’s website, where they’ll create an account and complete three pre-filing tasks: answering our Turbotax-style online questionnaire, taking the credit counseling course, and uploading relevant documents.
 Upsolve orders two years of the debtor’s tax returns from the IRS and a merged Experian/Transunion credit report.
 We ask the debtor to upload only the last 60 days of pay stubs, if employed.
 In general, getting documents from debtors is hard and the more documents we require, the more debtors drop out.
 So we intentionally limit our document requests to the minimum required by the Bankruptcy Code for a fresh start.

 Once the debtor completes their pre-filing tasks, Upsolve populates all the required federal and local bankruptcy forms.
 We review the forms for accuracy.
-Then, we email the forms in editable PDF format to the Legal Aid Coordinator.
-The email includes all the supporting documents (tax returns, pay stubs, etc.).
-The Legal Aid Coordinator will then forward that email to you, the designated pro bono attorney, responsible for diagnosing the debtor and finalizing the case.
+Then, the forms are accessible to the legal aid organization through our attorney portal.
+Each client case includes all the supporting documents (tax returns, pay stubs, etc.).
+The Legal Aid Coordinator will assign the case to you, the designated pro bono attorney, responsible for diagnosing the debtor and finalizing the case.

 Now the fun begins.
 This is where you come in.
 Upon receiving the email from the Legal Aid Coordinator, you will complete the following three steps.